Spain: Peaceful protests for jailed rapper see more clashes

 Madrid municipal authorities said that 300 National Police officers were called up to assist city police, but a protest of several hundred people concluded in the Spanish capital without any splintering off of troublemakers.

 Spain’s left-wing government announced last week before Hasél was detained that it would change the law to remove prison terms for offenses involving freedom of expression.
-It did not specifically mention the rap artist or set a timetable for the changes, and its pledge appears to have done little to calm tensions.
+It did not specifically mention the rap artist or set a timetable for the changes, and its pledge appears to have done little to release the social tension that has boiled over.